digumx/culinalg/README.md

 ## Styling

-The following code styling conventions are being followed:
+The following code styling conventions are being followed for c, c++ and cuda code:

 * Namespaces should be `lowercasewithnowordseperation`, and short if possible.
 * Classes, structs and types should be `CamelCaseWithNoWordSeperation`.